 What is Thyme?

-Thyme, also called Thymus vulgaris, is a low-growing herb known for its fragrant leaves and thin woody stems.
-They also have tiny pink, lavender, or white flowers that bloom in the summer.
+Thyme, also called Thymus vulgaris, is a low-growing aromatic herb known for its fragrant leaves and thin woody stems.
+They also have tiny pink, lavender, or white flowers that bloom in the summer months.

 Because of its antiseptic and preservative properties, it has a long history of being used as a medicine, a preservative for meat, and for perfumery.
-As a culinary herb, it is often added to blends like:
+Known as one of the culinary Mediterranean herbs, it is often added to blends like:

 Herbes de Provence: an aromatic mix of dried herbs.
 Traditionally it would include thyme, basil, rosemary, tarragon, savory, marjoram, oregano, and bay leaf.

 Bouquet garni: is a mix of herbs generally used to flavor dishes such as stocks and casseroles as well as soups and sauces.
-Traditionally it would include parsley leaves (or stalks which are also very flavorful), thyme, and bay leaf.
+Traditionally it would include parsley leaves (or stalks which are also very flavorful), thyme leaves, and bay leaf.

-There are about 350 species of thyme each teeming with flavor and aroma.
+There are about 350 species of thyme and thyme seeds each teeming with flavor and aroma.
 Some of the most common types you can plant at home include:

 - Golden lemon thyme: A type of thyme with a true lemon scent and a minty quality.
 It is characterized by golden variegated leaves.
 It can add a wonderful fragrance to any outdoor or indoor herb garden.